-Each local school system was required by law to: 1) publicize its policies/regulations in student handbooks, on school system websites, and at any other location or venue local school systems determined was necessary or appropriate; and 2) develop the following educational programs to address gangs, gang activity, and similar destructive or illegal behavior - a) an educational gang awareness program for students, staff, volunteers, and parents; and b) a teacher and administrator development program that trains teachers and administrators to implement the policy/regulations.
+Each local school system was required by law to: 1) publicize its policies/regulations in student handbooks, on school system websites, and at any other location or venue local school systems determined was necessary or appropriate; and 2) develop the following educational programs to address gangs, gang activity, and similar destructive or illegal behavior: a) an educational gang awareness program for students, staff, volunteers, and parents; and b) a teacher and administrator development program that trains teachers and administrators to implement the policy/regulations.

-This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010 and is designed around three core areas: 1) where local school system gang policies and regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are/were trained to implement the gang policy/regulations.
-In addition to these core areas, MSDE has enhanced the questionnaire for the purpose of identifying other areas that need to be addressed and to optimize technical support.
+This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010 and is designed around three core areas: 1) where local school system gang policies and regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are trained to implement the gang policy/regulations.
+In addition to these core areas, the MSDE has enhanced the questionnaire for the purpose of identifying other areas that need to be addressed and to optimize technical support.

-Per the attached surveys, local school systems have up to date policies (and have posted them to their local websites).
-All systems provide gang awareness training such as; training from local law enforcement agencies, the Gang Resistance Education And Training (G.R.E.A.T.) program in elementary and middle schools, information from the U.S. Attorney's Office, and the Drug Abuse Resistance Education (D.A.R.E.) program.
-All local school systems have a mechanism where the community can report alleged gang activity and a plan regarding how investigations will be conducted by appropriate staff members.
+Per the attached surveys, all local school systems have up-to-date policies and have posted them to their local websites.
+All systems provide gang awareness training such as training from local law enforcement agencies, the Gang Resistance Education And Training (G.R.E.A.T.) program in elementary and middle schools, information from the U.S. Attorney's Office, and the Drug Abuse Resistance Education (D.A.R.E.) program.
+All local school systems have a mechanism where the community can report alleged gang activity and how investigation procedures will be conducted by appropriate staff members.
+The MSDE and the Maryland Center for School Safety meet regularly with Directors of Student Services and School Safety Supervisors to provide technical assistance on gang policies, awareness, and prevention.